-With all due respect to the tiny NUCs (which continue to shrink with each new generation), Intel has other super-efficient products that can go into even more compact envelopes - and now it's officially proving it with Displays the Compute Stick computer, Which is not significantly larger USB fast.
+With all due respect to the tiny NUCs (which also continue to get smaller with each new generation), Intel has other super-economical products that can fit into an even more compact shell - and now it's officially proving it with Displays the Compute Stick computer, Which is not significantly larger than a drive USB fast.

-Compute Stick Intel It is a complete PC that can run a system Windows Or Linux for user selection, with a full-size HDMI 1.4a connection in a location where you would expect to see the USB connection, chip Sealed Z3735F square cores at 1.33GHz speed, memory RAM Volume 2GB, volume storage Built-in eMMC volume 32GB, microSD slot for cards up to 128GB, slot USB 2.0 full size, Bluetooth connectivity 4.0, 802.11n Wi-Fi connectivity and Micro slot USB Through which the computer gets the power it needs.
+Compute Stick Intel It is a complete PC that can run a system Windows Or Linux for the user's choice, with a full - size HDMI 1.4a connection located where you would expect to see the USB connection, chip Sealed Z3735F square cores at 1.33GHz speed, memory RAM Volume 2GB, volume storage Built-in eMMC volume 32GB, microSD slot for cards up to 128GB, slot USB 2.0 full size, Bluetooth connectivity 4.0, 802.11n Wi-Fi connectivity and Micro slot USB Through which the computer gets the power it needs.

-The price of the Compute StickWindows 8.1 With Bing stands at approximately 150 USD (about 600 in direct conversion), while Intel also promises to offer a "light" version for Linux distribution with built-in 8GB storage, memory RAM Of 1GB and an even lower price tag of about $ 90.
+The price of the Compute StickWindows 8.1 With Bing will cost about $ 150 (about 600 NIS in direct conversion), while Intel also promises to offer a "light" version designed for Linux distributions with a built-in storage capacity of 8GB, memory RAM Of 1GB and an even lower price tag of about $ 90.

-The Compute Stick (and its Chinese counterparts, assuming they can offer the same quality and basic functionality of the official version) is a cool product that will probably appeal to anyone looking to get their personal "corner" wherever they are, and more importantly, a first illustration of the future Curious waiting around the corner.
-First by The Cherry Trail generation will soon replace Bay Trail And can serve as a base for smaller and more advanced USB computers, and perhaps even an even more advanced solution based on the USB Core M chips - After all, the differences in power consumption between them and atomic chips are very small.
+The Compute Stick (and its Chinese twins, assuming they can offer the same basic quality and functionality of the official version) is a cool product that will probably wink at anyone looking to get their personal "corner" wherever they are, and more - is a first illustration of the future Intriguing that awaits us around the corner.
+First by The Cherry Trail generation will soon replace Bay Trail And can serve as a base for smaller and more advanced USB computers, and perhaps even an even more advanced solution based on the USB Core M chips - After all, the power consumption differences between them and the atomic chips are very small.